Skip to main content

 Political overview

 The Romanian Parliament comprises two chambers: the Chamber of Deputies (330 seats); and the Senate (136 seats).
-Members of Parliament serve four-year terms.
-The President appoints the Prime Minister based on parliamentary elections.
-The Constitution gives Parliament a central place in the system of state authorities.
+Members of parliament serve four-year terms.
+The President appoints the prime minister based on parliamentary elections.
+The constitution gives parliament a central place in the system of state authorities.
 It has power in exceptional circumstances to dismiss or suspend the president.

 Under Romania's presidential political system, an executive president is elected directly for a maximum of two five-year terms and is the head of state.
 While in office, the president must renounce all party positions and affiliations.
 The president is the commander of the armed forces, represents the state in foreign relations and may take part in government meetings to discuss issues of national interest.